Last Updated | November 30, 2022

 More than 400 million people download mental health apps online according to the World Economic Forum.
 In the global digital health market, one of the fastest-growing sectors is mental health, with an estimated 10 000 apps currently available.

-How does Mental Health Apps Make Money?
+How do Mental Health Apps Make Money?

 Some of the common monetization procedures of mental health apps are listed below: